 Luckily, there’s plenty of other things you can try to help minimise and manage the most dreaded of hay fever symptoms.

-1. Reduce your exposure
+1. Minimise pollen exposure

 It may seem obvious but avoiding long periods of time on green and grassy areas when the pollen count is high can help to minimise aggravation of symptoms.
 Simply keeping windows shut during the day will limit your exposure to pollen when you’re inside.
-In particular, keep your bedroom windows shut to minimise residual pollen causing symptoms at night that might disrupt your sleep.
+In particular, keep your bedroom windows shut to minimise residual pollen, causing symptoms at night that might disrupt your sleep.

-2. Create a barrier
+2. Create a pollen barrier

 Top view of zeolite powder in a wooden spoon